 In contrast, if you’re writing a meta description for a blog post or other reader-focused piece of content, you want to describe what readers should expect to see in the full post.
 In other words, a short, paraphrased excerpt from the introduction of your post often does quite well.
 For example, here’s the meta description we used for the position you’re reading right now:

 Writing impactful meta titles and meta descriptions is essential for quality SEO.
 Read more to learn how to do so from Contractor Advertising today!

 As you can see, the description above is much more on-topic.
 It attempts to persuade the searcher to click the link and continue reading.
 Contrast that with how we wrote the description for the service page.
 Do you see how they’re similar yet different call to action?
 In the description for the service page, we wanted to get the reader to call the company immediately (or shortly after clicking through to the page).
 However, when we wrote the description for this blog post, we tried to convince the searcher to click through to read more.
 Both descriptions will help generate clicks, but the end goal for the targeted searcher is entirely different.

 Need Help Writing Meta Titles And Meta Descriptions?
 Contact Us!

 Okay, that was tons of information on two seemingly small parts of your web content.
-However, writing impactful meta titles and meta descriptions is one of the most vital elements of high-quality SEO.
+However, writing impactful meta titles and descriptions is one of the most vital elements of high-quality SEO.
 If you’d like help writing impactful, eye-catching, and engaging titles and descriptions for your pages and posts, or if you’d like help with any other area of SEO, then feel free to contact us here at Contractor Advertising.
 We’d be more than happy to optimize your meta titles and descriptions.